aegis-iisc/aegis-iisc.github.io/_pages/about.md

 -   Fall'24: [TBA: Program Synthesis]()

+#### Some Representative Research Projects

+Below are some of the research projects pursued in our group, besides these, there are several research ideas and directions under exploration:

+- ##### Type-Based Program Synthesis.

+- ##### Verification of Higher-Order Functional Programs/Parser Verification.

+- ##### Type-based verification of Test Input Generators/ Sound Under-approximate reasoning of Programs.

+- ##### Neuro-Symbolic Program Synthesis.

+- ##### Synthesis in Novel Domains.

 #### Blog
 I try to write sometimes, on any topic which comes across my mind.
 [My Ideas](https://augustashish.wordpress.com/)